philopateerzaki/Dual-DC-Motor-Speed-and-Direction-Control/README.md

-# 🚗 Motor Control for a Smart Car
+# 🚗 Motor Control System for a Smart Car (Base Design)

 A cost-effective motor control system that allows **bidirectional control and adjustable speed** of two DC motors without using microcontrollers.
 Built using the classic NE555 Timer IC and an H-Bridge circuit composed of TIP142/147 transistors.